Environmental History Introduction

 Center for Environmental History.
 Austria.

 See links for additional Web sites; these are divided by institution, resource, and persons.
 Most are in German (linked to title page is English version of the page).
-The EHDA Environmental History Database Austria "covers relevant works on Environmental History, academic qualification work ('gray literature') and reports of current and completed research projects.
-At the moment EHDA contains about 1200 data sets."

 This organization is "involved in exploring, examining, and understanding land and landscape issues."
 There is a Land Use Database is a "collection of source material and processed information on unusual and exemplary land use in the United States."
 A limited number of items from that database are available to non CLUI affiliates.
 Search by keyword or click on state for items related to that state; click on keywords on the right-hand side to narrow the search.
 Click on images to both enlarge them and obtain additional information.
 From detailed page click on (show on map) for satellite map location and/or additional offsite information.
 Browse by: Transportation, Water, Cultural, Industrial, Mining, Waste, Military, Nuclear/Radioactive, or R&D.